 Select coordinating satin, transparent, or grosgrain ribbon (We've used 5/8-inch here, but all sizes smaller than 1-inch will work) and buttons for a polished and professional look.
 This is a great project for spare buttons and trims–in fact, I found all these materials lurking in my sewing box–but the necessities will also be available at any craft or fabric store.

 - Hot Glue Gun

-- Buttons (learn to dye your own to compliment your ribbon flower perfectly!)
+- Buttons (learn to dye your own buttons to complement your ribbon flower perfectly!)